inria-muse/hostview-win/README.data.md

 	Table: connectivity(timestamp, connected, ...)

 ### Network Location ###

-TODO: need to still check that all this works as advertised !!

-When HostView identifies a new network location, it requests more information about the network using RIPEstats APIs and stores this to the database.
-A network location is identified using tuple () for location updates.
+When a network interface goes up, Hostview requests more information about the network location from the backend service.
+TODO: just once per session ?

 	Table: location(timestamp, ..)